League of Women Voters of Florida

 The League of Women Voters of Florida (LWVFL) is a civic organization in the state of Florida.
 The organization is nonpartisan; the League's Bylaws mandate that the organization will not support any political candidate or party.
 League promotes political responsibility through informed and active participation of citizens in government, acts on selected governmental issues, and influences public policy through education and advocacy.
-League's members do advocate on policy issues.

 History

 The Florida State League of Women Voters was founded on March 31, 1921 by May Mann Jennings, at a meeting in Jacksonville.
 It immediately voted to affiliate with the national League of Women Voters, although unlike the national organization and the Leagues in other states, the FSLWV was not the successor of a suffrage organization.
 In the 1920s the FSLWV included many of the most prominent women in the state and was a strongly feminist movement, with women's issues at the top of its priorities.
 The first president of the league was Nellie Healy O'Hara of Lake Worth, Florida.

 Following a decline in the 1930s, the organization was reorganized in 1939 first as the Florida Non-Partisan League of Women Voters, subsequently renamed the League of Women Voters of Florida.
 Its first project was a study of state government with a particular focus on the state's Constitution.
 In 1949, the League worked to pass the 1949 permissive jury service statute.
 Prior to 1949 and the work done by the LWVFL, women in Florida could not serve on juries.